-The investment strategy of the Fund is to invest in a basket of collective investment schemes which have similar investment objective as the Fund's, i.e. long-term capital growth.
-The Fund will invest a minimum of 70% of its Net Asset Value into equity collective investment schemes and up to 30% of its Net Asset Value into fixed income and/or money market collective investment schemes.
-The Fund commenced operations on 20 December 2022 and will continue its operations until terminated as provided under Part 14 of the Deed.
+The investment strategy of the Fund is to invest in a basket of Islamic collective investment schemes which have similar investment objective to the Fund's, i.e. capital growth over the long-term while seeking income returns.
+The Fund will invest a minimum of 70% of its net asset value into balanced Islamic collective investment schemes and up to 30% of its net asset value into sukuk and/or Islamic money market collective investment schemes.
+The Fund commenced operations on 6 December 2023 and will continue its operations until terminated as provided under Part 14 of the Deed.